harryhope/jax.js/README.md

 jax.js
 ===

-Jax is a tiny library for making ajax requests with an api similar to angular's $http library.
+Jax is a tiny library for making ajax requests with an api similar to angular's $http.

 ## Usage

-- As a function, jax takes a single argument and exposes 2 methods for handling the response.
+- As a function, jax takes a single argument and exposes success and fail methods for handling the response.

 ```
 jax({type:'GET', url:'sample.json'})